 Inconel is a high-temperature nickel-based superalloy which as well as superior heat resistance also exhibits excellent resistance to corrosion, pressure and oxidation.
 It is these properties which make it difficult to machine and indeed photo-etch.
-However, as a “hard-to-machine metal” etching specialist, Precision Micro has developed a propriety process for photo etching Inconel, producing fuel cell plates with complex bi-polar etched channels and flow discs that come into contact with corrosive gases.
+However, as a “hard-to-machine metal” etching specialist, Precision Micro has developed a propriety process for photo etching Inconel, producing fuel cell plates with complex bi-polar etched channels and flow discs that come into contact with corrosive liquid and gases.

 Copper and copper alloys